grnet/synnefo/docs/source/devguide.rst

-Transfer-Encoding     Set to ``chunked`` to specify incremental uploading (if used, ``Content-Length`` is ignored) X-Copy-From           The source path in the form ``/<container>/<object>`` X-Move-From           The source path in the form ``/<container>/<object>`` Content-Encoding      The encoding of the object (optional) Content-Disposition   The presentation style of the object (optional) X-Object-Manifest     Large object support (optional) X-Object-Meta-*       Optional user defined metadata
+Transfer-Encoding     Set to ``chunked`` to specify incremental uploading (if used, ``Content-Length`` is ignored) X-Copy-From           The source path in the form ``/<container>/<object>`` X-Move-From           The source path in the form ``/<container>/<object>`` X-Source-Version      The source version to copy/move from Content-Encoding      The encoding of the object (optional) Content-Disposition   The presentation style of the object (optional) X-Object-Manifest     Large object support (optional) X-Object-Public       Object is publicly accessible (optional) X-Object-Meta-*       Optional user defined metadata
 ====================  ================================